spacetask/taskhive/README.md

         the Free Software Foundation (FSF).
 It is dedicated to promoting user privacy, security and freedom.

-        RZZT produces various desktop and mobile tools, apps and games to help tip the balance towards FOSS.
+        RZZT produces various desktop and mobile tools, applications and games to help tip the balance towards FOSS and privacy as a standard.

         As a FOSS project though, there will be various contributors to Taskhive -- no single entity controls it or is responsible for